massalabs/massa-standards/CONTRIBUTING.md

 This project is open to contributions from anyone in the Massa community, and we welcome your input.

-Thank you for considering contributing to massa-web3!
+Thank you for considering contributing to massa-standards!

 ## Reporting Bugs